jofiel-nguyen/RegexTutorialFromWren/Develop/gist-template.md

 Hello, I'm Wren, the author of this Regex Tutorial.
 I have experience working with regular expressions and enjoy sharing my knowledge with others.
 If you have any questions or feedback, feel free to reach out.

-You can find more of my work and projects on my <a href ="github.com/nhunguyen-debug"> GitHub profile.
+You can find more of my work and projects on my [GitHub profile](https://github.com/nhunguyen-debug).